-New Plymouth Airport's terminal is being transformed from a dowdy 1960's structure into a spacious, modern building.
-Once complete, it will form an attractive gateway to the majestic Taranaki region in New Zealand’s North Island.
+New Plymouth Airport's terminal has been transformed from a dowdy 1960's structure into a spacious, modern building.
+It now forms an attractive gateway to the majestic Taranaki region in New Zealand’s North Island.

 New Plymouth Airport was originally built in 1966 to service 50,000 passengers annually.
 With 411,000 passengers passing through the airport in 2016, Chief Executive, Wayne Wootton, saw the need for a new terminal as an opportunity to think strategically about its future needs and role as “the gateway to the Taranaki region”.